VictorHarri-Chal/Pokemon-RPG/README.md

 make
 ./my_rpg
 ```
-With this project I learned graphical programming, and how to use CFSML and collaborating with 3 teammates (Mathis Lesur, Louis Maestre and Simon LeFourn).
+With this project I learned graphical programming, how to use CFSML and collaborating with 3 teammates (Mathis Lesur, Louis Maestre and Simon LeFourn).

 ## Features